ColdBox/coldbox-zero-to-hero/STEPS.md

 }
 ```

-7.08 Reinit the framework
+7.8 Reinit the framework

-7.09 Hit the page while logged out if you hit start a rant you should redirect to the login page
+7.9 Hit the page while logged out. if you hit `start a rant` link, you should redirect to the login page

-7.10 Once you are logged in, make sure you see the rant page.
+7.10 Now log in and make sure you see the rant page.

 ## 8 - View a user's rants

-8.01 Create a users profile page, for that we need to create a route in our `Routes.cfm` file
+8.1 Create a users profile page, for that we need to create a route in our `Routes.cfm` file

 ```
 // config/Routes.cfm
 addRoute( "/users/:username", "users", { "GET" = "show" } );
 ```

-8.02 Create a `users` handler
+8.2 Create a `users` handler

 ```
 // handlers/users.cfc